vika-v-v/website-change-monitor/README.md

 ---

+## Prerequisites
+- You have Python installed.

+---

 ## How to Fork and Use This Project

+This project works without any need for change for all HSBI students who use LSF to recieve their marks, in this case you would need to just follow the steps, otherwise you will need to change the part where you access the website.

 ### Step 1: Fork the Repository
 1. Click the **Fork** button at the top-right corner of this repository to create your own copy.

 ### Step 2: Clone Your Forked Repository
+Open the terminal in your IDE and run:
 ```bash
 git clone https://github.com/your-username/website-change-monitor.git
 cd website-change-monitor